-We tried several wines including their excellent 2006 reserve Chardonnay.
+Over several visits, we have enjoyed a diversity of wines including the excellent 2006 PlumpJack Reserve Chardonnay.
 Compared to most area wineries you pay a bit more for this Chardonnay but its worth the price.
-It undergoes no malolactic fermentation, sees little oak during it’s aging and is not “oaky” or buttery, rather it is a crisp Burgundian style wine with lots of pineapple and pear notes in the nose and on the palate.
+It undergoes no malolactic fermentation, sees little oak during it’s aging and is not “oaky” or buttery – rather it is a crisp Burgundian style wine with pretty aromas of pineapple and pear on the bouquet with similar flavors on the palate.

-Their 2005 Syrah comes from Stagecoach Vineyards high on Atlas Peak as well from the cooler Carneros region.
+The 2005 PlumpJack Syrah comes from Stagecoach Vineyards high on Atlas Peak as well from the cooler Carneros region.
 Blending fruit from two radically different vineyard sites has its advantages.
 The Carneros fruit helps provide the acidity while the Stagecoach vineyard contributes structure and overall pleasing fruit aromas and flavors.

-Their Reserve Cabernet is a robust wine that is well balanced – this seems like a contradiction to say this in the same sentence.
-However in this case the robust tannins are well balanced by the bright vivid fruit and good acidity.
+In general, the PlumpJack Reserve Cabernet Sauvignon is a robust wine yet retains its balance – this seems like a contradiction to say this in the same sentence.
+However in this case the muscular tannins are well balanced by the bright vivid fruit and good acidity.

 PlumpJack owns several other wineries in the Napa Valley.
 Odette Estate is located along the Silverado Trail in the Stags Leap District and the original CADE Estate Winery is high on the slopes of Howell Mountain.

-In 2016 Plumpjack acquired an old Ghost Winery (stone winery built with rock quarried from fairly close to where it stands – was inactive during prohibition and later revived) in the Angwin area, also on Howell Mountain.
+In 2016 PlumpJack acquired a historic property on Howell Mountain – what was originally Brun & Chaix Winery, followed by Chateau Woltner and most recently Ladera Winery.
+This winery was built with rock quarried from fairly close to where it stands – it inactive during prohibition and later revived.
 Tastings can be arranged at any of these other properties (both CADE properties are by appointment only).

 PlumpJack is active in the Northern California philanthropy scene & supports a variety of charity organizations.
-For more information and or to join their wine club, visit: www.plumpjackwinery.com
+For more information and or to join one of their Falstaff Society wine club membership options, visit: www.plumpjackwinery.com